My dad inspired this Buttermilk Pan Fried Chicken. His fried chicken was always the best, it was so crisp and flavorful. We love it served with honey!

 - Pull the chicken pieces, one at a time, out of the buttermilk and let any excess liquid drain back into the bowl.
 Drop a couple of pieces of chicken into the seasoned flour and shake the closed bag to coat it.

-- Adjust the heat as needed to maintain a temperature of about 300°F (adding the chicken to the oil will drop the temperature to this already).
-Cover the skillet and fry for 15 minutes, resisting the urge to open the skillet.
-You should hear a constant ongoing bubbling and sizzling.
+- Adjust the heat as needed to maintain a temperature of about 300°F (adding the chicken to the oil will drop the temperature to this already) and fry for 15 minutes.

-- After the allotted time, remove the lid and turn the chicken.
+- After the allotted time, turn the chicken.
 Best to use tongs to avoid piercing the crust.
-Fry uncovered for 13 to 15 additional minutes, until the now crackling crust is a rich golden brown and the meat is cooked through but still juicy.
+Put a lid on the skillet and fry covered for 13 to 15 additional minutes, until the crust is a rich golden brown and the meat is cooked through but still juicy.

-- Turn up the heat to medium high and book on both sides for an additional minute to crisp up the crust.
-Drain the chicken on the rack; skin side up.
+- Turn up the heat to medium high and heat both sides just enough to get a nice brown and crisp up the crust.
+Check the interior temperature; for dark chicken I like to cook to 170, it won't dry out and pulls away from the bone easier.
+If it meets that temperature, drain the chicken on the rack; skin side up.

 To Prepare the Gravy